po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/28-Stu_Mini-Project/README.md

 * `npm run install` installs the dependencies for the client.

 * `npm run client` starts the client without the server.

+* The web application can be installed from the web address provided by Heroku.

+* Deployed using Heroku.

 ---